shawnseanderson-web/Project-Sentiel/README.md

 This repository contains the complete **Phase 1-3** implementation, featuring the local Edge Inference Node (Spoke), the Central Federated Search Broker (Hub), the Project VIC automated media pipeline, and the Flower-based Federated Learning structure with Differential Privacy.

 **NOTE:**
-This project is in the very early stages and there is no promise it will work but I had an idea and needed to get as much out as I could before I forgot.
-This is created entirely in AI and there could be mistakes.
-My overall goal, was to provide a way (relatively inexpensively) for Law Enforcement to be able to check for indexed files on departments servers around the world to assist in the locating and rescue of child sex abuse victims and children who have been trafficed.
+This project is in the very early stages and there is no promise it will work, but I had an idea and needed to get as much out as I could before I forgot.
+This is created entirely with AI and there could be mistakes.
+My overall goal was to provide a way (relatively inexpensively) for law enforcement to check for indexed files on other departments' servers around the world to assist in the locating and rescue of child sex abuse victims and children who have been trafficked.

 ---